YousefElshabrawy/Nexter/README.md

 # Nexter

 Nexter is a responsive landing page for a fictional company which sells luxury homes across the world.
+It's one of the projects of The Advanced CSS and SASS Course on Udemy taught by Jonas Schmedtmann.

 ## 💻 Build with